gustavofring2/BookmarkletsByGus/README.md

 DESTROY SITE: Use arrow keys to move and space to shoot.
 Fly a plane and destroy things to get points.

+FLASHLIGHT: Makes the page dark and turns your mouse into a flashlight. (may cause lag, refresh page to stop)

 3-D PAGE: Makes a page 3-D with customisable settings.

 More Bookmarklets coming soon!